smmckay/quex-mirror/doc/source/02-syntax/top-level.rst

    brackets.
 The section in curly brackets which follows is mandatory.
 It defines pattern-action pairs and incidence handlers.
 Patterns need to be described as regular expressions following the POSIX Standard [#f1] (section :reg:`sec:regular-expressions`).
-Modes in itself are a subject described in a dedicated chapter :ref:`sec:modes`.
+A complete description of modes is delivered in a chapter :ref:`sec:modes`.

 .. data:: define

    The ``define`` keyword is followed by a section in curly brackets.
-In this section patterns may be associated with identifiers, i.e. shorthands.
+In this section patterns are associated with identifiers, i.e. shorthands.
 Such shorthands may then be used to define other patterns.

    .. code-block:: cpp

       define {